 Start a Project

 When preparing for a digital project, there are a wide range of factors to consider.
-The guides below are meant to help researchers plan, manage, and build digital humanities projects with success.

 What is your Research Question?